Skip to content

 • Ephesians 6:12 - Our struggle is spiritual: "We do not wrestle against flesh and blood, but... against spiritual forces of evil."
 Behind relational conflicts, temptations, cultural lies = spiritual battle.
 NOT just human problems.

 • John 10:10 - Satan's goal is destruction: "The thief comes only to steal and kill and destroy."
 Satan wants to steal joy, kill faith, destroy families.
-He's NOT neutral—he's malicious.
+He's NOT neutral, he's malicious.

 • Colossians 2:15 - Jesus DEFEATED Satan: "He disarmed the rulers and authorities and put them to open shame, by triumphing over them in him."
 The cross = Satan's defeat.
-He's defeated foe, not equal opponent.
+He's a defeated foe, not an equal opponent.

 • Luke 10:19 - Jesus gave us authority: "I have given you authority... over all the power of the enemy."
 Believers have Christ's delegated authority.
 We're NOT powerless victims.